atreyad/starter-academic/content/publication/bortolan-2022-nailing/index.md

 publishDate: '2022-02-03T14:54:28.542056Z'
 publication_types:
 - '2'
-abstract: 'We present a statistic to generally represent extremes in the distribution of temperature anomalies and demonstrate its consequences on financial markets.
-The diverse shocks that our measure portrays are established to be primary drivers of electricity consumption and the weather futures market.
-We find that this metric is a significant factor in the cross-section of equity returns in specific industries.
-A spatial hedging strategy is developed to account for differentially exposed firms to temperature extremes, resulting in a large market-adjusted alpha for the least vulnerable firms.
-We end by explicitly investigating whether the price reaction to extreme temperatures results from firm operations or investor attention.
-In each step of our exercise, we contrast our measure with average temperature anomalies and demonstrate that our metric is the first-order feature.'
+abstract: 'We establish the financial materiality of temperature variability by demonstrating its impact on US firms and investors.
+A long-short strategy that sorts firms based on exposure earns a market-adjusted alpha of 39 basis points per month.
+This variability metric is related to aggregate decreases in firm profitability, with asymmetric effects across industries.
+These outcomes are driven by reductions in consumer demand and labor productivity coupled with changes in media and investor attention.
+The geographically scalable statistical framework provides a reference for assessing the quantitative effects of climate-related physical risks, offering a metric for improving the disclosure of material climate risks.'
 publication: '*Available at SSRN 4023755*'
 ---